Duke of Deception: Powers and abilities

 The Duke of Deception can create illusions and delusions in the minds of others, thereby driving them insane.
 In addition, he can envelop himself in an illusory image which changes his physical appearance.
 He has used this ability to disguise himself as Wonder Woman, Paula von Gunther, and Professor Dekon.
 He can also send his astral form invisibly to military and government leaders, inspiring them with thoughts of duplicity which they take to be their own.

 The Duke of Deception has also made use of advanced technology in his plans to attack Earth and destroy Wonder Woman.
 He attempted to shrink a Martian invasion fleet into a small box from which they would emerge in enlarged form, and he used the shrinking technology again to shrink down Skyscraper City.
-He has also employed a solar death ray, a forcefield that sealed in Washington, D.C., and also was a portal for an interplanetary invasion fleet, a "brain-wave deceiver" that could scramble a victim's perception of fantasy and reality, and a "gigantic inter-stellar cannon" that was able to target Wonder Woman's invisible jet.
+He has also employed a solar death ray, a force field that sealed in Washington, D.C., and also was a portal for an interplanetary invasion fleet, a "brain-wave deceiver" that could scramble a victim's perception of fantasy and reality, and a "gigantic inter-stellar cannon" that was able to target Wonder Woman's invisible jet.
 He also claimed to have altered Wonder Girl's face with technology he had employed in the past on Medusa and Dr. Jekyll's Mr. Hyde persona, but he may have been lying.